Rampant oil theft ravages Nigeria's Delta

 Since the amnesty, violence has subsided and at first oil theft dipped.
 But while former militant leaders sit in opulent homes in the capital Abuja or enjoy lucrative government contracts, their foot soldiers, bereft of such luxuries, are reverting to old habits.
 And newcomers are joining in.

-"Small scale bunkering and illegal refining is becoming more decentralized and freelance because of turf left open by militants," an oil security official in the Delta told Reuters.
+"Small scale bunkering and illegal refining is becoming more decentralised and freelance because of turf left open by militants," an oil security official in the Delta told Reuters.

 Although the government allocated a portion of the budget to regenerating the Niger Delta after the amnesty, many local politicians have not delivered the promised jobs, roads, schools and hospitals, and unemployment has not fallen.